aeversme/cs50x/README.md

 <h1>CS50x</h1>

-This repository is for code I wrote for Harvard's CS50x online course.
+This repository is for code I wrote for Harvard's CS50x online course, as well as notes taken during lectures (parallel coding + my comments) for future reference.

 <i>Submissions:</i>